Tracks and Trails

 The Lower Gorge

-The core of the Carnarvon Gorge experience lies in the Lower Gorge.
-Visiting all the sites in this zone entails a 14km round trip taking in the greatest diversity of sites possible in that distance.
-If you really want to get to know Carnarvon Gorge, then jump on to an Australian Nature Guides' Lower Gorge Explorer and take advantage of their twenty years of experience - you'll never look at the Australian bush in the same way again.
+For me, the core of the Carnarvon Gorge experience lies in the Lower Gorge.
+Visiting all the sites in this zone delivers the greatest diversity of sites possible and covers 14 km.
+If you really want to get to know Carnarvon Gorge, then join Simon and/or myself on our Lower Gorge Explorer and take advantage of the twenty years of experience we bring with us.
+I promise you'll never look at the Australian bush in the same way again.

 The lower half of the Main Track contains the turnoffs to;